 Even after you are placed under arrest, you should continue to politely refuse any requests by the police to search your property.
 You should also exercise your right to remain silent until your lawyer is present.
 You have the right to an attorney to represent you for the duration of your criminal case, and you or a loved one should reach out to an experienced one like those at our firm as soon as possible after your arrest, as your bail hearing and initial appearance will occur quickly.
 Our skilled Philadelphia bail hearing attorneys can fight to get you released on little to no bail.

 After bail has been dealt with, we will request all of the prosecutor’s evidence and file any necessary motions, such a motion to exclude evidence obtained during an illegal search.
 Then we can try to work out a plea deal with the prosecutor.
 If you do not wish to take the deal, you always have the right to a trial where you will can confront any witnesses against you and our lawyers will have a chance to cross-examine and dissect the government’s case.

 If You Are Worried You Are the Subject of a Criminal Investigation, Call Our Philadelphia Criminal Defense Lawyers Today

 Criminal investigations can vary both in length and the way they are conducted, depending on the nature and severity of the underlying crime.
-If you ever feel uncomfortable during an investigation, such as if the police continue to pester you for an interview, reach out to a skilled criminal defense attorney like those at The Law Offices if Lloyd Long.
+If you ever feel uncomfortable during an investigation, such as if the police continue to pester you for an interview, reach out to a skilled criminal defense attorney like those at The Law Offices of Lloyd Long.
+As stated above, our lawyers also represent college students charged with theft at Temple University and other universities throughout Pennsylvania.
 We can make sure your rights are respected and, if you are arrested, can work to get the matter resolved in the best possible manner.
 Call us today at (215) 302-0171 for a free consultation.